The Bankrate promise

 Is a Roth 401(k) better than a 401(k)?

 Whether the traditional 401(k) or the Roth 401(k) is better is a long debate.
 But many experts favor the Roth 401(k), because of its enviable ability to withdraw money in retirement tax-free.
 And you’ll be able to roll up any capital gains each year without paying any taxes.

 A key difference with the traditional 401(k) is the tax benefit.
 In a traditional 401(k), you’ll avoid taxes on any income contributed to the account, but you pay taxes on withdrawals at retirement.

 How do you balance these two advantages against each other?

 In contrast, if you think rates will be lower in the future – for example, if you expect your retirement income will be less than your current income – then it may make sense for you to use a traditional 401(k).
 You’ll avoid taxes at today’s higher rates and pay tax on withdrawals at tomorrow’s lower rates.

-A Roth 401(k) may also be better when you already have some money in a traditional 401(k).
+A Roth 401(k) may also be better when you already have money in a traditional 401(k) because it allows you to diversify and have access to both plan types.
 If you’re looking to choose between the two plans, you’ll want to have a closer look at the pros and cons of each.